teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         indices : [ + IndexId ],
         ; A list of keys to delete from SNIPs to build this index group. omit_from_snips : [ *(int/tstr) ],
+        ; A list of keys to forward from SNIPs to the next relay in an EXTEND ; cell.
+This can help the next relay know which keys to use in its ; handshake.
+        forward_with_extend : [ *(int/tstr) ],

         ; A number of "gaps" to place in the Merkle tree after the SNIPs ; in this group.
 This can be used together with signature-depth